LaoArchAngel/fsw-wiki/questions_net.markdown

 ## Easy Questions

-1. What is the difference between reference types and value types?
+__Q:__ What is the difference between reference types and value types?

-    **Answer:**
+__A:__
 * Reference types are allocated on the heap.
 When passed into a method, the reference is copied, which means any changes to the object will affect the outer scope.
 * Value types are allocated on the stack.
 When passed into a method, the value is copied, which means changes to the value will not affect the outer scope.

+---
-2. What are the different access modifiers and what does each one mean?
+__Q:__ What are the different access modifiers and what does each one mean?

-    **Answer:**
+__A:__
     * `private`: Can be used only within the same class.
     * `protected`: Can only be used within the same class or its subclasses.
     * `internal`: Can only be used from within the same assembly.